beta-j/TryHackMe-Rooms/WIP - Snort Challenge - Live Attacks.md

-# Snort Challenge - The Basics
+# Snort Challenge - Live Attacks
 ---
 **Description:** Put your snort skills into practice and defend against a live attack